-Ms. Hill has served as the head of Human Resources at Catalyst since November 2006.
+Ms. Hill has served as the head of Human Resources at Catalyst since 2006.
 Prior to joining Catalyst, Ms. Hill served in various roles of increasing responsibility and most recently as a Worldwide Human Resources Business Partner at Genesys, a global technology company.
 Her career began at Exelixis in 1999 where she saw the Company through its start-up phase, initial public offering and exponential growth.
-At Catalyst, Ms. Hill spearheads the Company’s Women in Leadership Initiative, training and organizational development and is committed to integrating the Company’s values throughout each stage of its business practices alongside Catalyst’s management team and board of directors.
+At Catalyst, Ms. Hill spearheads the Company’s Catalyst for Women leadership initiative, training and organizational development and is committed to integrating the Company’s values throughout each stage of its business practices alongside Catalyst’s management team and board of directors.

 Ms. Hill holds Bachelor of Arts degrees in both Psychology and Ethnic Studies from Mills College and is a member of the Society for Human Resource Management (SHRM) and Bay Area Human Resources Network (BHRN).